 When was it first used?: 1985

-What makes this rifle one of the best?: The modern SA80 is universally liked by any regular user and is one of the most reliable rifles in the world.
+What makes this rifle one of the best?: The SA80 is almost universally liked by its regular users, and is considered one of the most reliable rifles in the world.

-The SA80 is the standard issue rifle for the British Army, Navy, and Air Force.
-It was first fielded in the 1980s and replaced the L1A1 battle rifle.
+The SA80 is the standard issue rifle for the British Armed Forces.
+It was first fielded in the 1980s and replaced the L1A1 variant of the FN FAL.

-It is an example of a bullpup-configuration weapon with its action and magazine positioned behind the trigger.
+It is an example of a bullpup-configuration weapon with its action and magazine positioned behind the trigger, allowing the weapon's overall length to be decreased without reducing the barrel length.
 This setup allows for the weapon to be relatively compact making it easier to wield and use in combat zones like urban environments.

 It fires a 5.56 mm round and can use the same magazine as the American M4.
 Whilst early models had some issues, modern variants (upgraded by Heckler and Koch) have made it one of the most reliable firearms ever built.

-It is widely loved by anyone who uses it on a regular basis.
+It is widely loved by those who use it on a regular basis.

 Design company and country of origin: Kalashnikov - Soviet Union